GlenKPeterson/Cymling/DATA_EXCHANGE_FORMAT.md

 All files are UTF-8 text.
 All filenames besides cym/meta/version are valid Cymling user-defined class names (start with an uppercase letter, no periods, etc.).
 The receiver of this data can supply a map of types from cymData/meta/classes to their own compatible types, or their system can guess at default types already loaded by the classloader that match these definitions.

 Each class has an `id: Long` field as the first field which will uniquely identify each object of a given type.
+This allows for forward references and data deduplication so that the stored graph can be self-referential

  - Built-in data types like Clojure (or JSON) except the fundamental unit is a Record instead of a linked list.
 Default implementations of JVM collections can be found in [Paguro](https://github.com/GlenKPeterson/Paguro).
 Here are the built-in types:
    - Records (tuples / heterogenious map) with items accessible by order `(1 "hello" 3.5)`.